 What happens if you see black water coming from your humidifier?

-Minerals like calcium and lime can build up inside of humidifiers overtime which will cause them to produce black water when they are used.
+Minerals like calcium and lime can build up inside humidifiers over time which will cause them to produce black water when they are used.
 This means that something needs to be done about these minerals before the problem becomes worse!
-Mineral deposits need to be removed with vinegar then flushed out with clean, distilled or filtered water after every use until no more residue appears during each washing process.
+Mineral deposits need to be removed with vinegar then flushed out with clean, distilled, or filtered water after every use until no more residue appears during each washing process.